Who makes our mission possible?

 Originally from Pipestone, Minnesota, Meinders attended OCU in the 1950s and worked toward a business degree.
 In 1970 he founded American Floral Services, Inc., an international flowers-by-wire service based in Oklahoma City.
 Meinders later earned an honorary doctorate of commercial science from OCU.

-More information about the life and legacy of Meinders can be found here.
+More information about the life and legacy of Herman Meinders can be found here.

 Matt and Jill’s Legacy of Gratitude and Giving Back to OCU